 A massive video wall complemented five monitoring hubs which were divvied up into a UCLA division, a Long Beach division, a USC division, a Los Angeles Convention Center area division and another division for other sports centers and event areas.
 At each venue, a communication center was also in operation, where the LAPD worked alongside local security and fire teams, an Olympic Games committee organizer and other decision-makers.

 At any Special Olympics event, keeping track of athletes is a top priority.
-Operators at the unified command post found Security Center to be very intuitive, and were quickly able to pull up cameras upon request and conduct forensics searches with ease.
+Operators at the unified command post found Security Center to be very intuitive and were quickly able to pull up cameras upon request and conduct forensic searches with ease.

 "Normally at our command posts, we rely heavily on the radio, but radio can only give you a verbal description of what is happening on the ground.
 With real-time video, everyone had a direct view of what was happening and everyone was on the same page.
-GenetecTM FederationTM-as-a-Service allowed us to pull video from our partners which was crucial to the security of the games as it ensured our command post operated efficiently and smoothly," said Commander Kato.
+Federation-as-a-Service allowed us to pull video from our partners which were crucial to the security of the games as it ensured our command post operated efficiently and smoothly," said Commander Kato.